 Now Archos is adding another feather to the Gen. 8 cap, with news that the line should be receiving an update to Android 2.2 within the next few weeks.
 Read More

 In June, Appcelerator surveyed 2,700 mobile developers and published the results in a report that we covered.
 The June report showed that developers prefer to develop for iOS, but that they had a more positive long-term outlook on Android; fast forward three months, and Android has widened its lead in long-term outlook.
 Further, developers see Android as being more capable, more open, and offering better support for multiple devices.

 After running June's report, Appcelerator wanted to get a better look at the "why" behind the results as well as a more in-depth look at how developers view a wider range of devices.
 Read More

 Engadget speculates that Samsung may be waiting for Gingerbread or Honeycomb, which certainly sounds like a fair assessment to me.
+After all, Google recently said that Android 2.x isn't designed with tablets in mind, but Android 3.x would be.
 Read More